 ACRES U.S.A.
 The revelations coming out of their internal documents are breathtaking.
 Why are they being released?

 GILLAM.
 These documents that I used for my book and that continue to churn out come from several sources.
 There are discovery documents coming out as a result of litigation against Monsanto.
-In them you see Monsanto’s internal conversations among themselves, or with others in the industry.
-We’ve gotten documents through Freedom of Information from the EPA, the FDA and other agencies.
-There’s also state record requests, which we’ve gotten from state universities, that show various professors and other academics collaborating with Monsanto on certain issues, like Monsanto assigning them policy papers to write and drafting reports that would carry the names of these professors, though in reality Monsanto has written them.
+In them you see Monsanto’s internal conversations among themselves or with others in the industry.
+We’ve gotten documents through Freedom of Information from the EPA, the FDA, and other agencies.
+There are also state record requests, which we’ve gotten from state universities, that show various professors and other academics collaborating with Monsanto on certain issues, like Monsanto assigning them policy papers to write and drafting reports that would carry the names of these professors, though in reality Monsanto wrote them.
 Putting all these documents together gives a fairly complete picture of the deception that’s gone on for so long.

 GILLAM.
 I’ve spent a lot of time doing that.
 I had to sue the EPA to get many of these documents, because they refused initially to comply with the law and turn them over.
 I’ve received several thousand documents after U.S. Right to Know, the nonprofit I work for, and I filed the lawsuit.
 We haven’t had to sue the FDA and USDA, though it’s taken an awfully long time for them to turn over some documents.